Home > Family Law > Divorce

 Liabilities owned jointly or individually are also divided between the parties and they include credit card debts, debts, loans, income tax, capital gain tax and stamp duty obligations.

-If both parties have agreed to the property split such agreement can be recorded in a Binding Financial Agreement (BFA).
-A Binding Financial Agreement is a contract entered by both parties which sets out the terms how property and liabilities are to be divided.
-The Family Law Act 1975 provides laws which allows parties to enter such agreement before, during and after a relationship.
-Agreements entered into prior to the relationship is known as a prenuptial agreement.
+If both parties have agreed to the property split such agreement can be recorded in a BFA.
+A BFA is a contract entered by both parties which sets out the terms as to how property and liabilities are to be divided.
+The Family Law Act 1975 (Cth) dictates laws which allow parties to enter into such agreements before, during and after a relationship.
+Agreements entered into prior to the relationship are known as prenuptial agreements.

 If both parties agree to enter a BFA, they need to firstly engage into financial disclosure.
-Thereafter they need to understand all the terms prescribed in the agreement and seeking independent legal and financial advice is a prerequisite to the legality of the agreement.
-If not followed, the court may set aside the agreement with devastating outcomes.
+A BFA is only legally enforceable once both parties receive independent legal and financial advice to ensure the parties understand all the terms prescribed in the agreement.
+If this does not occur, the court may set aside the agreement with devastating outcomes.

-You and your former partner can apply for consent orders if you both agree on a property settlement.
+Your former partner and you can apply for consent orders if you both agree on a property settlement.
 A written agreement is prepared and filed with the Court for its approval.
 Once you sign the agreement you are expressly agreeing to the terms prescribed.
-Once the court approves of the orders sought by both parties, it is effectively legal.
+Once the court approves of the orders sought by both parties, it is legally enforceable.
 You may be abstained from appearing to court when consent orders are applied for.

-In the event parties cannot agree to a settlement one party will file an initiating application, a financial statement and an affidavit with the court whilst the other will file a response to Initiating Application, financial statement and a response affidavit.
+In the event parties cannot agree to a settlement, the parties may seek to have the matter litigated in court.
+This will require one party to file an initiating application, a financial statement and an affidavit with the court whilst the other will file a response to Initiating Application, financial statement and a response affidavit.

 Applicable time limits